CAPE ASSIST

 -

-Many risk-taking behaviors for, such as substance use for example, can start during teenage years as an unhelpful strategy to cope with emotional difficulties and can severely impact a teen’s mental and physical well-being.
+Many risk-taking behaviors such as substance use, for example, can start during teenage years as an unhelpful strategy to cope with emotional difficulties and can severely impact a teen’s mental and physical well-being.

 -